We’d also like to believe that the money we’ve worked so hard for will set our kids and grandkids up for a better life.

-Estate laws are complex so taking a do-it-yourself approach to your will may cause you more stress than you need.
+Estate laws are complex, so taking a do-it-yourself approach to your will, may cause more stress than you need.
 Consider having it professionally drafted by a solicitor, a private trustee or the Public Trustee for your state or territory.

 Key events that happen to you may trigger a review of your will.
 For instance, if you dispose of or buy new assets, you may want to consider whether it’s worth amending your will to reflect this.

 An important part of estate planning is the nomination of an executor.
 This person is responsible for distributing your wealth among your beneficiaries and paying off any debts when you pass.

 You may choose to name a family member as your executor, although appointing a third party such as your solicitor, accountant or a public trustee may ease the burden on your family members.
 However, there is a cost associated with this.

 Tax considerations around your estate planning can be complex and vary depending on your individual circumstances.
 There are several strategies you can use to manage the effective transfer of assets to your beneficiaries.

 Setting up a testamentary trust can be a simple, tax effective way of estate planning.
 Or, rather than selling your assets and distributing the proceeds, you can elect to transfer the assets directly so the burden of capital gains tax can be spread more evenly across your beneficiaries.

 Finding ways to manage your tax helps to ensure your wealth is protected, as well as being, a key part of estate planning.

 Trusts can help manage your tax especially when it comes to capital gains and income tax.